otoolep/go-httpd/README.md

 ## Go Programming References
 Be sure to check out the following references:
 * The standard docs.
 You really don't need much else.
 * Effective Go.
 You should read this when you first start programming in Go, and then read it again 3 months later.
-And then read it again 6 months later.
+And then read it again 6 months after that.
 * How to write Go.
 * The Go Programming Language.
 * The Go Playground -- a useful place to share snippets of Go code.